Rare October storm brings heavy rain and possible mudslides to Southern California

-LOS ANGELES — Some homes were ordered evacuated in wildfire-scarred Los Angeles neighborhoods as Southern California was hit by a rare October storm that was expected to pummel the region with heavy rain, high winds and possible mudslides.
+LOS ANGELES — A rare October storm arrived in California on Tuesday and threatened to pummel wildfire-scarred Los Angeles neighborhoods with heavy rain, high winds and possible mudslides.
+Some homes were ordered to evacuate.

+Downpours were moving through the area early Tuesday, with drivers hydroplaning and some accidents reported on flooded roads.

+A flash flood warning was in effect for part of Santa Barbara County, where the sheriff's office issued a shelter-in-place order for an area that experienced a wildfire last year and was subject to debris flow.

 “We’re very concerned about the weather,” Los Angeles Mayor Karen Bass said during a news conference Monday night, explaining that strike teams, rescue teams and helicopters were all ready to respond.